Mortgage Assistance – Who Can I Turn To?

 Most borrowers facing foreclosure can prevent it by working with their lenders and coming up with a payment plan that allows them to stay in their homes.
 However, financial difficulties can arise in any situation, and sometimes it is not always possible to avoid foreclosure.
 When this happens, it is important to know that there are options out there that can prevent you from losing your home to foreclosure.
-One of these options is Private Money Lenders in CT.
+One of these options is Private Money Lenders.

 When a mortgage lender offers mortgage assistance, it means they will lower your interest rate in return for signing a promissory note.
 This note is a legal contract that gives the lender permission to repossess your home if you are unable to pay off your mortgage.
 It is vital to remember that mortgage assistance is not a loan; it is simply a way for the lender to get more out of every dollar you are currently paying.